-Our work is funded by the National Science Foundation under grants No. 1617107, titled "III: Small: Collaborative Research: Algorithms for Query by Example of Audio Databases" (project website), No. 1741472, titled "BIGDATA: F: Audio-Visual Scene Understanding" (project website), and No. 1846184, titled "CAREER: Human-Computer Collaborative Music Making".
-Our work is also funded by the New York State Center of Excellence in Data Science, and University of Rochester internal pilot awards on AR/VR and health analytics.
+Our work is funded by the National Science Foundation under grants No. 1617107, titled "III: Small: Collaborative Research: Algorithms for Query by Example of Audio Databases" (project website), No. 1741472, titled "BIGDATA: F: Audio-Visual Scene Understanding" (project website), and No. 1846184, titled "CAREER: Human-Computer Collaborative Music Making" (project website).
+Our work is also funded by the New York State Center of Excellence in Data Science, and University of Rochester internal awards on AR/VR, health analytics, and data science.

 We are looking for highly motivated students to join the AIR lab.
 Students are expected to have a solid background in mathematics, programming, and academic writing.
 Experiences in music activities will be a plus.
-Most importantly, students should be fascinated by humans' ability in perceiving and understanding sounds, and are willing to make computers to achieve this capability!
+Most importantly, students should be passionate to do research in the exciting fields of computer audition, music information retrieval, and multimodal learning.
 If you are interested, please apply to the ECE Ph.D. program, and mention Prof. Zhiyao Duan in your application.
 If you are a master's or undergrad student at UR and want to do a project/thesis in the AIR lab, please send Dr. Duan an email or stop by his office at Room 720 in the Computer Studies Building.